manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		 - Windows: `C:\Users\[your-account]`
 		 - Linux: `/home/[your-account]`

-	1. Add the following lines and include the full path of the script file to set the *`$PATH`* variable.
+	1. Add the following lines and include the full path of the tool to set the *`$PATH`* variable.

 		```
 		<copy>export PATH=~/Downloads/:$PATH